eclipse/milo/README.md

 ### Building Milo

-From the project root, run `mvn clean install`.
+Using JDK 8, run `mvn clean install` from the project root.

 ### Releases